Schroth treatment is based upon some simple principles originally created by Katharina Schroth of Germany in 1921.

 What is the Schroth Best Practice method compared with Original German Schroth method?

 Original German Schroth exercise method was developed in the 1920’s in Germany by a physiotherapist (Katharina Schroth – grandmother of Dr Weiss) to reduce pain and prevent spinal curve progression.
 Schroth alone without bracing in the growing patient is not sufficient unless the patient has less than 25 degrees.
 This is because the spine cannot maintain the load in the over-corrected positions consistently without a modern rigid brace in position.
-But if the condition is treated with Schroth therapy early, in these small curve cases it is effective enough alone along with close monitoring, but usually, especially in the UK the smaller curves grow without detection due to lack of screening.
+But if the condition is treated with Schroth therapy early, in these small curve cases it is effective enough alone along with close monitoring, but usually, especially in the UK the smaller curves grow without detection due to lack of UK school screening.

 Schroth Best Practice method incorporates the original principles of Katharina Schroth Method.
 More modern Best Practice Schroth, however is more appropriate for the younger braced adolescent idiopathic scoliosis, providing the most effective loading through postural overcorrection and specific efficient exercises for younger patient exercise regimes.
-It not only aims at muscle lengths and aesthetics, it complements the brace design by improving flexibility and therefore the correction and comfort in the initial brace fittings.
+It not only aims at muscle lengths and postural appearance, it complements the brace design by improving flexibility and therefore the correction and comfort in the initial brace fittings.
 These Best Practice exercises are less enduring and simpler in set-up for the braced younger patients to manage and allow them to live their life without suffering lengthy exercise regimes.
-PSSE (Physiotherapeutic Specific Scoliosis Exercises) has an evidence base with four Randomised Controlled trial’s (RCT’s) supporting this type of specific exercise treatment and PSSR (Pattern Specific Scoliosis Exercises), which relate to the original principles of Lehnert Schroth have shown to be the most effective in an RCT for this patient group.
+PSSE (Physiotherapeutic Specific Scoliosis Exercises) has an evidence base with four Randomised Controlled trial’s (RCT’s) supporting this type of specific exercise treatment and PSSR (Pattern – or scoliosis – Specific Scoliosis Exercises), which relate to the original principles of Lehnert Schroth have shown to be the most effective in an RCT for this patient group.